dimitri4788/notes/npm.md

 `$ npm install npm@latest -g` | Update npm
 `$ npm help` | List of available commands
-`$ npm list` | List all the versions of packages that are installed, as well as their dependencies, in a tree-structure
+`$ npm list` | List all the versions of packages that are installed, as well as their dependencies, in a tree-structure `$ npm init` | Interactively create a package.json file `$ npm init -f, --force, -y, or --yes` | Create a package.json file with defaults without prompting you

 Sources
 -------